 - Residency requirements.
 This account is for Australian residents only.

 - Depository requirements.
-You must be prepared to invest at least $10,000 into the cash hub before the account can be activated.
+You must be prepared to invest at least $50,000.

 Having the following documentation next to you as you fill in the application will ensure that ING has all of the information they need: